Classes will begin as scheduled on Monday, August 31.

 Employees with concerns about returning to campus will be assisted by the Human Resource Management (HRM) Office.
 The employee, supervisor and HRM will work collaboratively to seek solutions.These solutions may include schedule changes where operationally feasible, reduced work schedules or extended remote work.
 These situations will be evaluated on a case-by-case basis to best meet the needs of both the employee and the college.

-Buffalo State College has adapted a Social Distancing and Face Covering Procedure.
+Buffalo State College has adapted a Social Distancing and Face Mask Procedure.
 The procedure highlights the protections that are required and implemented to ensure the health and safety of our campus community including students, faculty, staff, visitors, and contractors.

 A. As recommended by the CDC all campus community members are required to:

-B. Cloth face coverings should:
+B. Masks should:

 C. Interactions with those failing to comply should be viewed as a public health educational opportunity.
-Persons not wearing a face covering or maintaining social distancing should be asked to do so.
+Persons not wearing a face mask or maintaining social distancing should be asked to do so.
 Failure to comply may result in the following actions:

 FMLA is administered by Human Resource Management based on the legal requirements and individual circumstances with appropriate medical documentation.